GothenburgBitFactory/tw.org/content/docs/upgrade-3.md

 ### Task Storage

 Your tasks are now stored in `taskchampion.sqlite3` in your task directory.

-If you'd like, you may delete the `*.data` files in that directory, as they are no longer used.
+You may back up or remove the `*.data` files in that directory, as they are no longer used.
+Taskwarrior will issue a warning on every run as long as the `*.data` files still exist.

 ## Upgrading Sync